eunomia-bpf/eunomia-bpf/README.md

 With eunomia-bpf, you can:

-- Run `CO-RE` eBPF code without provisioning or managing infrastructure
 - Write eBPF kernel code only and compile it to a `JSON`, you can dynamically load it on another machine without recompile
 - Compile eBPF program to a `WASM` module, and you can operate the eBPF program or process the data in user space `WASM` runtime
 - very small and simple!
 The library itself `<1MB` and no `LLVM/Clang` dependence, can be embedded easily in you project
-- as fast as `<100ms` to dynamically load and run any eBPF program, much more faster than `bcc`
+- as fast as `<100ms` to dynamically load and run any eBPF program

 In general, we develop an approach to compile, transmit, and run most libbpf CO-RE objects with some user space config meta data to help you load and operator the eBPF byte code.
 The compilation and runtime phases of eBPF is separated completely, so, when loading the eBPF program, only the eBPF byte code and a few kB of meta data is needed.